 The analysis of functional annotation of the identified SNVs implicitly makes the assumption that these are causal variants.
 This is not the case, especially for the ASE, where the typed SNV is most likely in LD with the causal regulatory locus.
 As has been previously shown, the causal assumption is a poor one when ASB is considered as well.

-Response: We are in total agreement with the reviewer that these AS SNVs are not causal and have never intended to imply causality in our writing.
-We will re-word the manuscript to better reflect this.